 2. I’m a member of fraternity/sorority that has a chapter at Vanderbilt.

 For all chapters, please contact the chapter president listed on your desired chapter’s page in the Our Chapters section of our website.
-She/He will assist you in navigating the inter/national organization process for transferring into the Vanderbilt chapter.
+The chapter president will assist you in navigating the inter/national organization process for transferring into the Vanderbilt chapter.
 You can also directly contact the inter/national organization to gain more information about the transfer process.
 It is helpful to contact the Vanderbilt chapter president to make an initial connection with the chapter members.

 Please note that if you do not successfully transfer into your chapter of affiliation or do not desire to become a member of that chapter you are ineligible to be a member of a fraternity/sorority on Vanderbilt’s campus.
 You may seek permission to be released from your membership by the inter/national organization.